Liang Jing (runner)

-Liang Jing (梁晶; March 1990 – 22 May 2021) was a Chinese ultramarathon runner; he died in the Gansu ultramarathon disaster.
+Liang Jing (梁晶; March 1990 – 22 May 2021) was a Chinese ultramarathon runner who died in the Gansu ultramarathon disaster.

 Liang won several ultramarathons, including the Ultra Gobi—a 400 km race through the Gobi Desert—in 2018.
 He died on 22 May 2021, at the age of 31, when high winds and freezing rain struck a long-distance race in Baiyin, Gansu, China.
-Twenty other runners died in the tragedy.
+Twenty-one other runners died in the tragedy.

-He was nicknamed "Liang God" and "General Liang" and was considered "one of China's most accomplished ultramarathoners".
+He was nicknamed 'Liang God' and 'General Liang', and was considered 'one of China's most accomplished ultramarathoners'.